What is a Safety Audit?

 The Safety Audit is an interdisciplinary self-assessment tool, so the work is conducted by a community team of violence against women experts and key workers who represent the systems that are being examined.
 Team members collect data and meet as a group to discuss the Audit findings; recommend changes in policy, procedure, and training; strategize how to implement the recommended changes; and help implement, monitor, and evaluate the changes over time.

-In September 2002, the U.S. Department of Justice, Office of Violence Against Women (OVW) selected Praxis to provide technical assistance on the use of Safety and Accountability Audits to any OVW grantee wanting to expand their knowledge of Safety Audit methods and to develop their capacity to conduct successful Audits.
-Under this technical assistance grant, Praxis provides a wide variety of resources and training opportunities to grantees conducting Audit projects.
+Since 2000, Praxis has provided consultation to communities on the use of Safety and Accountability Audits to expand their knowledge of Safety Audit methods and to develop their capacity to conduct successful Audits.

 What happens during a Safety Audit?

-The process involves examining whether institutional policies and practice enhance the safety of survivors, as well as enforce perpetrator accountability.
+The process involves examining whether institutional policies and practice enhance the safety of survivors, as well as enforce offender accountability.

-Find more information about the Audit methodology in thesection of this website.
+Find more information about the Audit methodology in the Resources section of this website.